TykTechnologies/tykctl/docs/tykctl_cloud_teams_create.md

 ```
   -h, --help          help for create
   -n, --name string   name for the team you want to create.
+      --set strings   set a value for the object using dot-notation
 ```

 ### Options inherited from parent commands